Professional Context

 💡 Expert Advice & Considerations

-Don't waste time trying to use ChatGPT to generate entire radiopharmacy protocols from scratch - instead, focus on using it to validate and refine specific components of your existing protocols, such as dosing calculations or imaging sequences.
+One of the worst things you can do is lean on this tool to generate entire radiopharmacy protocols from scratch - instead, focus on using it to validate and refine specific components of your existing protocols, such as dosing calculations or imaging sequences.

 Advanced Prompt Library